His daughter leaned forward in her chair. She closed her book. Her finger remained in place so she could open it again in an instant.

 "What?"
 He shook his head.
 "You're not fat."

 "That's what you said yesterday!"
 She raised an eyebrow at him as if he didn't listen to himself, which often he didn't.

 "Oh, right.
 I see what you mean.
 I was complaining that I eat too much."
 He patted his stomach.
 "Well, here in Always-Land, we continue to develop.
 And it happens to us whether we pay attention to it or not."

-"Why wouldn't we pay attention?"
+"Why wouldn't someone pay attention?"